-The NIH Common Fund’s Undiagnosed Diseases Network will promote the use of genomic data in disease diagnosis and will engage basic researchers to elucidate the underlying disease mechanisms so that treatments may be identified.
-The program also will train clinicians in the use of contemporary genomic approaches to aid in disease diagnosis.
-The NIH expects to provide approximately $145 million in Common Fund support over the next seven years for the UDN.
+The NIH Common Fund’s Undiagnosed Diseases Network is promoting the use of genomic data in disease diagnosis and engaging basic researchers to elucidate the underlying disease mechanisms so that treatments may be identified.
+The program is also training clinicians in the use of contemporary genomic approaches to aid in disease diagnosis.
+The UDN was launched in 2013 and currently contains the following components.

 - Seven Clinical Sites (including the NIH UDP)